Super Mario Party: Sales

 Super Mario Party sold 142,868 physical copies within its first two days in Japan, outpacing its two home console predecessors.
 Super Mario Party debuted at #5 on United Kingdom sales charts for physical copies sold, even during a very crowded release schedule.
 By 31 October 2018, total sales of Super Mario Party reached over 1.5 million copies, far exceeding Nintendo's expectations and making it the fastest-selling Mario Party game since Mario Party 6.
 As of March 2019, the game has sold 1.22 million copies in Japan.
-Total worldwide sales reached 17.78 million copies by 31 March 2022, making it the seventh best-selling game on the Nintendo Switch.
-By June 30, 2022, the game sold 18.06 million units.
+By 31 March 2025, the game has sold 21.16 million units.